The Rev Faith Morgan

 The story gets off to a dramatic start with the previous vicar collapsing as soon as he drank the communion cup, and it holds the interest throughout.
 There is some romantic interest too.
 Inspector Ben Shorter starts by sneeringly telling his sergeant, "Ms Morgan is a vicar.
 One of the ordained," Ben emphasized the word.
 “She's a card-carrying professional at the touchy-feely stuff.”
 But he soon starts to feel differently about her again, although she is well aware that he "didn't understand the reality she experienced through her faith.
 He didn't even recognize its existence.
 That was the gulf beween them."
 Her own beliefs and doubts are convincingly described, for even she can't help wondering, "What if there is no truth to it?"
 But for her, as for Pascal before her, it was a gamble worth taking.

-There are some unlikely coincidences (even Faith admits that "the coincidences were unsettling") and the denoument seems highly improbable, but the church background and Faith's own faith ring true, and it will be interesting to see more of Faith in action in future books.
+There are some unlikely coincidences (even Faith admits that "the coincidences were unsettling") and the denouement seems highly improbable, but the church background and Faith's own faith ring true, and it will be interesting to see more of Faith in action in future books.